denizgursoy/gotouch/src/customize/README.md

 # Start customizing

-Follow the steps below to create your properties YAML.
+Follow the steps below to create your templates.

 1. [Create your template project](./template-project)
 2. [Write your properties yaml file](./properties-yaml)